achigbrow/prodev/README.md

 ## Week 2
 I enjoyed the maker space and the million cups.
 I ran into a guy who I knew when I was in elementary/middle school in Las Cruces.
 He's a patent attorney which is neat.
 It's  a small state.
 I'm tired, but I still want to be a developer.
 My career buddy is great.
 He's going to help me out with a couple of sound files for my project.

+## Week 3
+I thought the Forbidden Island exercise went well.
+David was unfortunately absent.
+Denelle and I discussed the fact that we both have to keep a hold of our natural tendencies to take charge as we are both former teachers/instructors.
+Anita was great at understanding the rules and getting us moving in a practical direction.
+She is also a good team player.
+I found myself helping her with a few tactical suggestions.
+Denelle is also a great team player and has a strong grasp of tactics.
+She is better than I am at holding herself.
+I think I'm a bit overexcited.
+I found myself giving a lot of suggestions.
+Partly, because I have played this game before.
+I think I did it in a diplomatic way as no one seemed upset nor did they say they were upset.
+I guess you'll know better as you're reading their reflections as well.